Article Table of Contents

-Enjoying wine is all about diving into the minute details.
-There are very few things in life that require as much attention as tasting a fine wine.
+Wine classes are about enjoying wine and diving into the minute details.
+Very few things require as much attention as tasting a fine wine.
 The more you know about grape varieties, regions, producers, climate, soils, and vintages, the more you find when you stick your nose in a wine glass.

 Many of us love wine because it is an alcoholic drink, yes, and because every drop of wine holds a secret.
-For those trained in the art of wine tasting, finding those secret aromas and scents is a real treat!
-Tasting wine is a multi-sensory endeavor and requires lots of practice.
+Finding those secret aromas and scents is a real treat for those trained in wine tasting!
+However, tasting wine is a multi-sensory endeavor and requires lots of practice.
 The best way to polish your tasting skills is by taking a class or enrolling in a specialized course.
 There are dozens of ways to do this, but these are our picks to start you on the never-ending path to wine knowledge.

 Wine Classes Near You

 The best way to learn about wine is to attend wine classes at a local wine school.
 There are top-notch schools in nearly every state of the union.
 From Maine to Oregon, the U.S. is awash in wine education!
 We offer a list of all the top wine schools across the country, each rated for the quality of their programming.

 Many of these wine schools offer one-night wine-tasting classes and sommelier certification programs.
 However, if you are not near an accredited wine school, don’t worry.
 The following is a list of some of the best options, no matter where you are.

 Top Wine Classes By State

 States in bold are the top regions for wine education in the USA!